 Looking after your diet and nutrition is essential when you’re pregnant.
 But with all the information out there, it can be hard to keep track of all the dos and don’ts.

-Here’s a list of what to eat to take care of you and your baby’s health, and some of the foods to avoid to prevent the risk of diseases such as listeriosis and toxoplasmosis.
+Here’s a list of what to eat to take care of you and your baby’s health, and some of the foods to avoid to prevent the risk of infections such as listeriosis and toxoplasmosis.
 For a full list of foods to avoid, visit the NHS website.

-Foods to eat when pregnant
+Best foods to eat when pregnant

 One portion a week of oily fish (140g/5oz) such as salmon, fresh tuna or sardines has most of the omega 3 LCP fatty acids your baby needs for their developing eyes and brain, along with vitamins A and D, and iodine.

 Green vegetables like broccoli, peas, spring greens and spinach contain plenty of folate to help your baby's development, plus loads of other vitamins and minerals, including iron.
 Aim for 5 portions of fruit and veg a day.
-You'll still need to take 400mcg supplement of folic acid up to week 12 of pregnancy to make sure your baby is fully protected.
+You'll still need to take 400 mcg supplement of folic acid up to week 12 of pregnancy to make sure your baby is fully protected.

 Lean red meat is the best source of iron and protein.
 If you're vegetarian or vegan, fortified breakfast cereals, wholegrain bread, eggs and pulses all provide a good amount.